shog-ai/shoggoth/src/docs/md/docs.md

 Nodes operate anonymously with identifiers decoupled from real-world identities.
 Anyone can freely join the network and immediately begin publishing or accessing resources.

-The purpose of Shoggoth is to combat AI censorship and empower software developers to create and distribute open-source AI, without a centralized service or platform.
+The purpose of Shoggoth is to combat AI censorship and empower everyone to create and distribute open-source AI, without a centralized service or platform.
 Shoggoth is developed and maintained by [ShogAI](https://shog.ai).

 ### ⚠️Disclaimer⚠️